-The overall objective is to target a return, over the long term, of 3m LIBOR plus 1% and remain 99.5% confident of not underperforming LIBOR by more than 5%.
-The US dollar return for 2021 underperformed the long term target, which was 1.2%, although it must be recognised that this was a difficult year for fixed income portfolios with interest rates at record lows and with credit spreads generally widening.
-The 2022 calendar year is likely to be another challenging year for bond markets as the Fed enter a rate hiking cycle.
+The overall objective during the year was to target a return, over the long term, of 3m LIBOR plus 1% and remain 99.5% confident of not underperforming LIBOR by more than 5% over a three-year rolling period.
+The US dollar return for 2022 underperformed the long-term target, which was 3.6%, although it must be recognised that this was an extremely difficult year for the fixed income asset class as interest rates were increased aggressively by central banks in an attempt to curb inflation, which resulted in credit spreads widening significantly.
+It is expected that the 2023 calendar year is likely to be a less volatile year for bond markets as central banks near the peak of their hiking cycle, although investment markets remain sensitive to both economic and geopolitical events.
+The investment objective was recently modified to target a return over the long term of the secured overnight financing rate (SOFR) plus 126bps or remain 99.5% confident of not underperforming SOFR plus 26bs by more than 6% over a three-year rolling period.